-All RGL travellers are required to take a COVID-19 PCR test.
-Travellers entering Singapore by air are encouraged to pre-register and pre-pay for the PCR test, while travellers entering Singapore via land will pay on the day of arrival.
-Click here for more information on the tests and corresponding cost.
+All RGL travellers are required to take a COVID-19 PCR test (S$125) upon arrival.
+Travellers entering Singapore by air are encouraged to pre-register and pre-pay for the PCR test.

 In general, travellers should, upon arrival, identify themselves as travellers of the RGL scheme to an airport or checkpoint officer.
-Upon confirmation of their RGL approved status, travellers will be brought to the swabbing station within Changi Airport, Seletar Airport, Woodlands or Tuas Checkpoints in Singapore for the test.
+Upon confirmation of their RGL approved status, travellers will be brought to the swabbing station within Changi Airport in Singapore for the test.

 Travellers who test positive for COVID-19 will be given medical attention/treatment immediately.
 The cost of the relevant medical treatments will be borne in full by the travellers.
 As such travellers are required be insured for any COVID-19 related medical treatment before travelling to Singapore.
 Click here for more information on this requirement.